 Organizing Your Data

-Adapt the most appropriate method of presentation orvisualisationof the findings.
+Adapt the most appropriate method of presentation or visualisation of the findings.

 Using Reference Management Tools